 Our principal uses of cash are funding operations and other working capital requirements.
 Over the past several years, revenue has increased significantly from year to year and, as a result, cash flows from customer collections have increased.
 However, operating expenses have also increased as we have invested in growing our business.
-Our operating cash requirements may increase in the future as we continue to invest in the strategic growth of our company.
-Our cash requirements will also increase in the near future as we continue construction of our new headquarters.
-We expect to spend approximately \$20.0 million above the tenant improvement allowance provided by the landlord on the build-out of our new headquarters, approximately \$5.0 million of which we expect will be financed for the purchase of furniture and equipment.
-Based on what we have incurred as of March 31, 2019, we expect our remaining net expenditures above the tenant improvement allowance to be less than \$5.0 million.
+During 2018 and 2019, our uses of cash included the build out of our new headquarters.
+In 2019, we expect to spend approximately \$20.0 million above the \$18.4 million tenant improvement allowance provided by the landlord for this build out.
+This estimated spend includes \$3.7 million of furniture and fixtures that has been financed, and an additional \$1.0 million of equipment that we expect to finance.
+For the six months ended June 30, 2019, substantially all of the \$27.7 million of cash used in investing activities was related to the build out.
+We expect our remaining build out expenditures to be approximately \$5.0 million.